 When precise amounts of solder and repeat-ability are needed pre-forms may be the answer.
 Pre-forms come in a variety of shapes and sizes and are usually best suited for high volume industrial production.

-The last two types have a bit more limited uses, solder bars are mainly used for things like solder baths, plumbing work, roofing, and industrial applications.
-Whereas solder spheres are only used for re-balling BGA chips and other integrated circuits.
+The last two types have slightly more limited uses.
+Solder bars are mainly used for things like solder baths, plumbing work, roofing, and industrial applications.
+Solder spheres are only used for re-balling BGA chips and other integrated circuits.

 Once you have determined what solder form will work best for the job, you will need to choose an alloy.
 This is the mixture of metals that makeup the solder.